There is an age-old debate about whether debit cards are better than credit cards. Some people love credit cards, and some hate them.

 You typically need a good credit score because you must undergo an application process and a credit check.
 People with low credit scores may not qualify for a line of credit from a financial institution, though they may be able to apply for a secured credit card, which requires a deposit.

 With debit cards, typically, any consumer with a bank account can link a debit card to their funds with being approved based on credit histories.

 Consumer Protection for Credit and Debit Cards

 Credit card companies have liability laws that obligate the consumer to be liable for $50 in the event of fraud.
 You have 60 days to report fraudulent charges or activity for the credit card company to investigate.
 Credit card companies also offer assistance with purchase issues and can act fast should your card be stolen.

 Banks limit consumers’ liability to two days after debit card fraud occurs.
 Any information reported after that time increases the liability to $500.
 Chances are good that many consumers will not notice something amiss in just two days.

 There is generally no additional warranty assistance on purchases made using a debit card.

 Thieves can drain a bank account if they access your debit card.

-If your debit card is stolen or lost, the entire account is at risk until the loss can be reported and investigated.
-Bank accounts can be frozen until the investigation has been completed so consumers may have limited access to their money.
+The entire account is at risk until the loss can be reported and investigated if your debit card is stolen or lost.
+Bank accounts can be frozen until the investigation has been completed, so consumers may have limited access to their money.